H2CO3/Sparkling/doc/stdlib.md

 These are equivalent with `substr(str, 0, length)` and with `substr(str, offset, length - offset)`, respectively.

-    int nthchar(string str, int idx)

-returns the byte at position `idx` in the string.
-If the index is negative, it looks backwards (returns the `idx`th character counting from the end of the string).

     array split(string str, string sep)

 searches `str` for occurrences of `sep` (the separator), and splits `str` into